Unboxed-Software/solana-course/content/deserialize-custom-data.md

 Let’s practice this together by continuing to work on the Movie Review app from the last lesson.
 No worries if you’re just jumping into this lesson - it should be possible to follow either way.

-As a refresher, this project uses a Solana program deployed to Devnet to let users review movies.
-Last lesson, we added functionality to the frontend skeleton that let users submit movie reviews.
-But the list of reviews is still showing mock data.
-Let’s fix that by working through fetching the program’s storage accounts and deserializing the data stored there.
+As a refresher, this project uses a Solana program deployed on Devnet which lets users review movies.
+Last lesson, we added functionality to the frontend skeleton letting users submit movie reviews but the list of reviews is still showing mock data.
+Let’s fix that by fetching the program’s storage accounts and deserializing the data stored there.

 ![Screenshot of movie review frontend](../assets/movie-reviews-frontend.png)